Re-opening to all students in September – frequently asked questions (updated 25 August 2020)

 Will you operate a one-way system?

-A one-way system will be used to manage congestion in corridors.
+A one-way system will be used to manage congestion and utilise external spaces as much as possible.
 Predominantly, lessons will be taught in double lessons to limit movement around the building.
-Students will be instructed to enter and exit the academy via the closest point to their classroom.
+Students will be instructed to enter and exit the academy as directed by signage displayed around the academy.

 How often do we expect students to wash their hands?

-We will be asking students to sanitise their hands upon arrival, before they eat, at the end of break times and before they leave the academy as a minimum.
+We will be asking students to sanitise their hands when arriving to lessons and leaving the classroom, before they enter and leave the dining facilities, at the end of break times and before they leave the academy as a minimum.
 We will also be reinforcing the ‘catch it, kill it, bin it’ message to help educate students to cough or sneeze into tissues, to place tissues in the bin and to wash hands after – we are supporting this with posters to remind our academy community about the importance of thorough handwashing.
 We would ask that you can support us by emphasising these messages at home too.

 Will hand sanitisers be available?